Polyfolds: A First and Second Look: Road maps for regularization approaches

-On the other hand, we usually have unique continuation for the Cauchy-Riemann equation along $\Aut$-orbits, due to the invariance of $J$ along these.
+On the other hand, we usually have unique continuation for the Cauchy-Riemann equation along $\Aut$-orbits, due to the invariance of $J$ along these $\Aut$-orbits.
 For the dual linearized operator this means that for $(\rD_u\pbar)^*\eta =0$ and $\eta|_V\equiv 0$ on some open subset $V\subset\Si$ we obtain $\eta_{{\rm Aut}\cdot V}\equiv 0$ on the orbit of $V$.
 Hence it suffices to have injectivity of $u$ and nonvanishing of $\rd u$ somewhere along almost every $\Aut$-orbit in $\Si$.
 The most important cases are the following. \begin{itemize} \item For pseudoholomorphic spheres with zero, one, or two fixed marked points, the automorphism group acts transitively on $\Si=S^2$, so that it suffices to find some $z_0\in S^2$ with $\rd_{z_0} u \neq 0$ and $u^{-1}(u(z_0))=u(z_0)$.
 In fact, by \cite{McD,MDSa} the set of such ``injective points'' is dense unless $u$ is multiply covered.
-This is equivalent to $u\circ\phi=u$ for some nontrivial M\"obius transformation $\phi:S^2\to S^2$, that is to $u$ having nontrivial isotropy group. \item For pseudoholomorphic disks with zero or one marked points on the boundary, it similarly suffices to have one ``injective point''.
+This is equivalent to the existence of some nontrivial M\"obius transformation $\phi:S^2\to S^2$ for which $u\circ\phi=u$, which can be stated more elegantly by saying $u$ has a nontrivial isotropy group. \item For pseudoholomorphic disks with zero or one marked points on the boundary, it similarly suffices to have one ``injective point''.
 However, there now exist nowhere injective disks that are not multiply covered, i.e.\ have trivial isotropy group.
 An example is the ``lantern'': a disc mapping to $M=S^2$ with boundary on the equator that wraps two and a half times around the sphere. \item For Floer trajectories, i.e.\ pseudoholomorphic strips (disks with two marked points) or cylinders (spheres with two marked points, but with a Hamiltonian perturbation that breaks the $S^1$-symmetry), the automorphism group is $\R$.
-So it suffices to find for almost every $t_0\in [0,1]$ (resp.\ $t_0\in S^1$) a point $s_0\in\R$ with $\rd_{(s_0,t_0)} u \neq 0$ and $u(s,t_0)\neq u(s_0,t_0)$ for all $s\neq s_0$.
-In fact, unless the trajectory is constant (i.e.\ $\partial_s u \equiv 0$), the set of such points $(s_0,t_0)$ is dense by\cite{floer-hofer-salamon}. \end{itemize} \end{remark} }
+So it suffices to find for almost every $t_0\in [0,1]$ (or $t_0\in S^1$) a point $s_0\in\R$ with $\rd_{(s_0,t_0)} u \neq 0$ and $u(s,t_0)\neq u(s_0,t_0)$ for all $s\neq s_0$.
+In fact, unless the trajectory is constant (i.e.\ $\partial_s u \equiv 0$), the set of such points $(s_0,t_0)$ is dense by \cite{floer-hofer-salamon}. \end{itemize} \end{remark} }